Aicent-Stack/rpki/README.md

 This pipeline is **already live** in the Aicent organism.
 Every Pulse Frame is immune-scanned in parallel, watermarked at birth, and quarantined in sub-millisecond biology.

-The immune system is dissected, pulsing, and unbreakable.
+### The immune system is dissected, pulsing, and unbreakable.

+## Inspired by classic RPKI (RFC 6480), but evolved for nanosecond AI pulses.
+We are moving beyond ROAs to real-time semantic immunity.